 - have their belongings organized and adequately secured before arriving at their stop;

 - remain seated until the vehicle comes to a full stop;

 - walk to the front of the vehicle and use the handrail while exiting in single file;

 - get off the vehicle only at their designated stop unless permission is granted by the principal;

 - immediately move away from the vehicle, recognizing the danger zone close to the vehicle;

-- when required to cross the road establish full eye contact with the driver, wait for the driver to signal (or the direction of the safety patrol, if present), check traffic in both directions and then cross the road in front of the school vehicle.
+- when required to cross the road establish full eye contact with the driver, wait for the driver to signal, check traffic in both directions and then cross the road in front of the school vehicle.